 Raw pork chops on a plate, surrounded by mushrooms, lemon, garlic, shallot, thyme, salt, parsley, and arugula on a light surface

-How to make Oh My Pork Chops
+How to make Creamy Pork Chops with Mushroom Brandy Cream Sauce

 Four raw pork chops on a metal tray, generously seasoned with salt and pepper, with a pepper mill and bowl of salt nearby